NIST-NEON-DSE/idtrees_competition_evaluation/README.md

 <h2> IDTreeS Data Science competition for identifying trees from remote sensing </h2>

 This repo hosts the code for running the evaluation metrics of the 2020 IDTreeS competition.
-To run it on your local machine be sure to have installed all the requirements on your environment (see requirements.txt or follow installation instructions); you can run the evaluation for both tasks by running the `main(args)` function, or by calling `run_segmentation_evaluation(args)` for evaluation of task 1  (detection and segmentation) and `run_classification_evaluation(args)` for task 2 (species classification)
+To run it on your local machine be sure to have installed all the requirements on your environment (see `requirements.txt` or follow installation instructions); you can run the evaluation for both tasks by running the `main(args)` function (`main.py`), for other cases see Examples.

 ## Installation
 ### 1) initialize a repo in desired folder